fsobral/pack-u/README.md

 services and practical problems, it is reasonable to use small numbers, such as 10, 100.

-In order to avoid excessive output information, it is possible to create an empty file `.silent` in the same directory where the executable is run:
+In order to avoid excessive output information of ALGENCAN, it is possible to create an empty file `.silent` in the same directory where the executable is run: